Godeke/zumuverifier/README.md

 #Running the solution

+The main solution file is MainarizumuVerifier.sln which will load three
+projects: MainarizumuVerifier (a class library with the solver code), MainarizumuTest (with unit tests for the class library) and finally Zumu which builds a command line tool..

-The project builds in the output folder of the Zumu windows command line project a command line tool that is called as `zumu <path to input>` and will output to standard output the solution or how far the Verifier could get.
+This last project (Zumu) outputs to /bin/debug (or /bin/release if you switch build configuration to release) the executable `zumu.exe`.
+This called as `zumu <path to input>` and will output to standard output the solution or however far the Verifier could get.
 This can be output to a file using standard output redirection (`zumu filename >outfilename`).

 The `zumu.exe` executable can be moved anywhere as it has no dependencies on the project,